 He has won a total of eight RHS Gold medals at the Chelsea Flower Show, most recently in 2019.
 Three of these have also been awarded the coveted accolade of ‘Best in Show’.

-Andy will be developing his designs for Horatio’s Garden Northern Ireland soon.
+Andy is currently developing his designs for Horatio’s Garden Northern Ireland, which we will be able to share with you soon.

 Building work for Horatio's Garden Northern Ireland has not yet begun, but if you would like to know more please ring the office on 01722 326834 or email firstname.lastname@example.org.